 Anyone who has difficulty filing an appeal through the Online Violation Payments/Appeals program may go to the Parking Office for assistance.

 A six-member Parking Appeals Board administers the appeals process.
-The Parking Manager chairs and assists the Board but is not a voting member.
+The Transportation Manager chairs and assists the Board but is not a voting member.

 The Parking Appeals Board has the power to affirm, reverse, or modify the fine imposed.
 All decisions of the Parking Appeals Board are final and binding.